 What sanctions could Russia face if it invades Ukraine?

-Western countries have threatened a range of economic and financial sanctions on Russia if Vladimir Putin gives the go ahead to invade Ukraine.
+Western countries have threatened a range of economic and financial sanctions against Russia if president Vladimir Putin gives the go-ahead to invade Ukraine, which the UK says is now already underway.

-About 130,000 Russian troops are gathered on the Ukrainian border as diplomatic efforts ramped up on Tuesday in an effort to prevent a war.
+About 130,000 Russian troops have gathered on the Ukrainian border this winter, prompting frantic diplomatic efforts to prevent a war, with the likes of US secretary of state Antony Blinken, UK foreign secretary Liz Truss, French president Emmanuel Macron and German chancellor Olaf Scholz all visiting Moscow in the hope of persuading Mr Putin to pull back from the brink and avoid a return to Cold War hostilities.

-US President Joe Biden and British PM Boris Johnson on Monday warned of a “significant package” of sanctions should Russia invade Ukraine, while German Chancellor Olaf Scholz made a similar warning ahead of a meeting with Mr Putin on Tuesday.
+But those efforts appear to have finally failed, with Russia moving to formally recognise the breakaway eastern regions of Donestk and Luhansk as independent states and move its own forces into those regions in the interest of “protecting” its allies.

-It’s unlikely the US and its allies would agree to something as sweeping as a complete ban on trade with Russia or an embargo, and individuals and industries are more likely to be affected.
+Russian foreign secretary Sergey Lavrov has so far dimissed the threats, declaring: “Our European, American, British colleagues will not stop and will not calm down until they have exhausted all their possibilities for the so-called ‘punishment of Russia’.
+They are already threatening us with all manner of sanctions or, as they say now, ‘the mother of all sanctions’.

-The country faced limits on trade and targeted sanctions on individuals after annexing Crimea in 2014.
+“Well, we’re used to it.
+We know that sanctions will be imposed anyway, in any case.
+With or without reason.”

-Below are some of the possible sanctions that could hit Russia if they decide to invade Ukraine:
+Below are some of the possible sanctions that could hit Russia if the assault on Ukrainian sovereignty does go ahead.

 One approach that could be considered by Western allies would be to exclude Russia from the Swift global payments system.

-Swift moves money from bank to bank around the globe and would be one of the toughest financial steps they could take, damaging Russia‘s economy immediately and in the long term.
+Swift moves money from bank to bank around the globe and would be one of the toughest financial steps the allies could take, damaging Russia‘s economy immediately and in the long term.

 Block access to US dollar

-The United States could block Russia from access to the US dollar.
+The US could block Russia from access to the US dollar.
 The American currency still dominates in financial transactions around the world, with trillions of dollars in play daily.

-Transactions in dollars are cleared through the Federal Reserve or through US financial institutions.
+Transactions in dollars are cleared through the US Federal Reserve or through US financial institutions.

 Many Russians and Russian companies would be stymied in carrying out even the most routine transactions, like making payroll or buying things, because they would have no access to the US banking system.